expo/expo/docs/versions/unversioned/guides/routing-and-navigation.md

 This same concept applies to with native mobile apps.
 When you navigate to a new screen, rather than refreshing the entire app and starting fresh from that screen, the screen is pushed onto a navigation stack and animated into view according to its configuration.

-The library that we recommend to use for routing & navigation in Expo is [ExNavigation](https://github.com/exponent/ex-navigation).
-You can see the [full documentation for ExNavigation on Github.](https://github.com/exponent/ex-navigation).
+The library that we recommend to use for routing & navigation in Expo is [React Navigation](https://github.com/react-community/react-navigation).
+You can see the [full documentation for React Nativation on the React Navigation website](https://www.reactnavigation.org/).

 ## Try it out

-The best way to become familiar with what ExNavigation is capable of is to try out the [ExNavigation example Expo app](https://expo.io/@community/ex-navigation-example).
+The best way to become familiar with what React Navigation is capable of is to try out the [React Navigation example Expo app](https://expo.io/@react-navigation/NavigationPlayground).
 Once you've had a chance to try that, come back here and read on!

 ## An introduction: the most bare-bones navigation configuration

-You can follow along by copying all of the following code into `App.js` on a brand new blank Expo project, and running `npm install @expo/ex-navigation --save`.
+You can follow along by copying all of the following code into `App.js` on a brand new blank Expo project, and running `npm install react-navigation --save`.

 ```javascript
 import React from 'react';